OpenSUSE: Factory project

 The Factory project is the rolling development code base for openSUSE Tumbleweed, Factory is mainly used as an internal term for openSUSE's distribution developers, and the target project for all contributions to openSUSE's main code base.
 There is a constant flow of packages going into the Factory.
 There is no freeze; therefore, the Factory repository is not guaranteed to be fully stable and is not intended to be used by humans.

 The core system packages receive automated testing via openQA.
 When automated testing is completed and the repository is in a consistent state, the repository is synced to the download mirrors and published as openSUSE Tumbleweed, That usually happens several times a week.

 Supported architectures

 openSUSE currently (2024) supports installation via ISO and/or over a network from repositories for a wide range of hardware and virtualization platforms.
 This includes AArch64 (custom version for Raspberry Pi is available), Arm8, POWER8 (ppc64le), IBM zSystems (s390x), the ubiquitous Intel 64 (x86-64), i586, and i686.
 Arm8 (including earlier Raspberry Pi models), i586, and i686 are available in 32-bit version only.
 Specialized releases for use in containers and virtualized environments are available for onie, Microsoft Hyper-V, kvm, xen, Digital Ocean Cloud, Container Host with VMware, Vagrant, and VirtualBox.
 It can also be installed in conventional virtualization environments with a range of architectures e.g. using VirtualBox, VMWare, or Hyper-V.

 openSUSE Leap currently supports: aarch64, ppc64le, s390x, x86_64.

 Features

+Administrative tools

+There are two suites of administrative tools used on openSUSE Leap and openSUSE Tumbleweed, one is the suite introduced with openSUSE Leap 16 (which can be installed on Tumbleweed as well) consisting of Agama (system installer), Cockpit (configuration tool), and Myrlyn (package management) and another one is YaST used with openSUSE Leap 15, alongside existing Tumbleweed installations.

+Agama

+Agama is the system installer for openSUSE Leap since openSUSE Leap 16, replacing the YaST Installer.
+Agama handles hard disk partitioning and system setup.

+Cockpit

+Cockpit is the configuration tool for openSUSE Leap since openSUSE Leap 16, replacing the YaST Control Center.
+Cockpit handles online updates, network and firewall configuration, SELinux configuration, and user administration.

+Myrlyn

+Myrlyn is the software manager for openSUSE Leap since openSUSE Leap 16, replacing the YaST Software.
+Myrlyn handles RPM package management and online updates.